 Mr David Lockley (Assistant Headteacher), Brockton.

 Mrs Sue Phillips (Assistant Headteacher), Church Preen

 Mrs Elle Evans (HLTA), Church Preen.

-The Governors with responsibility for safeguarding in our schools are Chris Jessop and Simon Gray.
+The governors with responsibility for safeguarding in our schools are Mr Simon James and Mrs Laura Furniss.

 The Shropshire Safeguarding Children Board (SSCB) can be contacted on SSCB general enquiries 01743 254259 - Please note: SSCB does not hold details on individual children or take referrals where there are safeguarding concerns for a child, please contact FPOC on 0345 678 9021, email firstname.lastname@example.org

 Shropshire Safeguarding Community Partnership children's website - designed to provide useful information and advice for professionals, parents and children.

 Whilst lots of parents and carers really enjoy seeing photos and videos of their children’s school life we are very mindful of our duty of care towards all our pupils.
 We take the issue of safeguarding very seriously and this includes the use of photographic and video images.

 Any photographs or videos taken by parents, carers and relatives at school productions, sports days or other events are for the enjoyment of individual families.
 They must not be used in any way that could potentially place a child at risk.
 This would include publishing images in any form of print or on the internet including social networking sites.
 This is emphasised before concerts and shows etc and where practical a record of parents and relatives taking photographs or videos is made.

 We understand that in exceptional circumstances a parent or carer may not wish their child to be photographed or videoed in this way.
 If this is the case then please contact the headteacher to discuss how this can be best achieved.